SNICScienceCloud/technical-training/model-serving/README.md

 Important:

-_We expect that you have finished the prelab of the distributed e-infrastructures part._
+_It is expected that you have finished the prelab of the distributed e-infrastructures part._

 0. The tasks and the configurations are designed for the Ubuntu 18.04 with medium VM flavor.